CyberSecurityDept/digifor/docs/api_contract_cases_management.md

 ### Create User (Admin Only)
 **Endpoint:** `POST /api/v1/auth/create-user`

-**Description:** Create a new user.
-Only admin can access this endpoint.
+**Description:** Create a new user. **Only users with admin role can access this endpoint.** Non-admin users will receive a 403 Forbidden error.

 **Headers:**
 - `Authorization: Bearer <admin_access_token>`